Chitiphat-Auvichien/scoring-functions/README.md

 * **Type** `2`: To calculate scores for **EMIT Modes** (advanced user option).

 ### Step 4: Verify Bonds
-The program generates a text file in `data/intermediate/` containing the molecule's geometry.
+The program generates a text file in `data/intermediate/` containing the molecule's geometry and the mode vectors.
-* **If bonds are missing:** The program will pause and ask you to open this text file.
+* **If bonds are missing (e.g., there is no `.gjf` file):** The program will pause and ask you to open this text file.
-* **Action:** Open the file, verify the `BONDS` section, and add any missing bonds (e.g., `1 2` for a bond between Atom 1 and Atom 2).
+* **Action:** Open the file, verify the `BONDS` section, and add any missing bonds (e.g., `1 2` for a bond between Atom 1 and Atom 2 or you can copy the connectivity information directly from the Gaussian input file).
 Save and close the file, then press **Enter** in the terminal.

 ### Step 5: View Results
 The results are saved as a CSV file in `data/results/`.
 You can open this file in Excel.